-One standard 115.72, was non-compliant as there was no policy requiring the agency does not impose a standard higher than a preponderance of the evidence in determining whether allegations of sexual abuse or harassment are substantiated.
-This was corrected prior to the completion of the on-site visit.
+Standard 115.72, was non-compliant as there was no policy requiring the agency does not impose a standard higher than a preponderance of the evidence in determining whether allegations of sexual abuse or harassment are substantiated.

+Action Taken:

+This was corrected by having the policy updated, prior to the completion of the initial report.

+PREVENTION PLANNING

-PREVENTION PLANNING Standard 115.11: Zero tolerance of sexual abuse and sexual harassment; PREA coordinator All Yes/No Questions Must Be Answered by The Auditor to Complete the Report 115.11 (a) Does the agency have a written policy mandating zero tolerance toward all forms of sexual abuse and sexual harassment? ■ Does the written policy outline the agency's approach to preventing, detecting, and responding to sexual abuse and sexual harassment? ✓ Yes ✓ No 115.11 (b) ■ Has the agency employed or designated an agency-wide PREA Coordinator? ⊠ Yes □ No • Is the PREA Coordinator position in the upper-level of the agency hierarchy? $\ oxtimes$ Yes $\ oxtimes$ No Does the PREA Coordinator have sufficient time and authority to develop, implement, and oversee agency efforts to comply with the PREA standards in all of its facilities? ☑ Yes □ No 115.11 (c) If this agency operates more than one facility, has each facility designated a PREA compliance manager?
-(N/A if agency operates only one facility.) ☑ Yes □ No □ NA Does the PREA compliance manager have sufficient time and authority to coordinate the facility's efforts to comply with the PREA standards?
-(N/A if agency operates only one facility.) ☑ Yes □ No □ NA Auditor Overall Compliance Determination ☐ Exceeds Standard (Substantially exceeds requirement of standards) Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period)
+Standard 115.11: Zero tolerance of sexual abuse and sexual harassment; PREA coordinator

+All Yes/No Questions Must Be Answered by The Auditor to Complete the Report

+- Has the agency employed or designated an agency-wide PREA Coordinator? ⊠ Yes □ No - Is the PREA Coordinator position in the upper-level of the agency hierarchy? ⊠ Yes □ No - Does the PREA Coordinator have sufficient time and authority to develop, implement, and oversee agency efforts to comply with the PREA standards in all of its facilities?
+Xes No

+- If this agency operates more than one facility, has each facility designated a PREA compliance manager?
+(N/A if agency operates only one facility.) ⊠ Yes □ No □ NA - Does the PREA compliance manager have sufficient time and authority to coordinate the facility's efforts to comply with the PREA standards?
+(N/A if agency operates only one facility.) ☑ Yes □ No □ NA

-Does Not Meet Standard (Requires Corrective Action) -- --
+\boxtimes

+Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period)